Check your cover and claims progress, any time

-The CSO Program is insurance coverage for eligible CSOs funded by the Victorian Department of Health and Human Services, the Department of Justice and Community Safety or other relevant departments.
+The CSO Program is insurance coverage for eligible CSOs funded by the Victorian Department of Families, Fairness and Housing, Department of Health and Department of Justice and Community Safety or other relevant departments.
 This can include organisations working in aged care, community housing and neighbourhood houses.

 In partnership with Neighbourhood Houses Victoria we have produced a scenarios-based risk management and insurance guide for committees of management of Neighbourhood Houses.
-Download the 2020-2021 Neighbourhood Houses Quick Reference Guide [PDF, 2.6MB].
+Download the 2021-2022 Neighbourhood Houses Quick Reference Guide [PDF, 2.58MB].

 For more information about eligibility criteria, visit the Register of Community Services or contact your local council.